michaelkeith777/InvoiceStudio/replit.md

 - **Google Fonts**: Inter and Roboto Slab fonts loaded via CDN
 - **Embedded Fonts**: Fallback system fonts for offline operation

+## Deployment Architecture

+### Netlify Configuration
+- **Build Command**: `npx webpack --mode production`
+- **Publish Directory**: `build/`
+- **Redirects**: Configured for SPA client-side routing via _redirects and netlify.toml
+- **Static Assets**: Optimized with content hashing and proper cache headers
+- **HTML Template**: Located in main folder (index.html) not subfolder for Netlify compatibility

+### Production Build Features
+- **Code Splitting**: Separate vendor and main bundles for optimal caching
+- **Asset Optimization**: Minified CSS/JS with source maps for debugging
+- **Client-side Routing**: Full SPA functionality with proper URL handling
+- **Performance**: Lighthouse-optimized bundle sizes and loading strategies

 Note: The application is designed to be completely offline-first with no external API dependencies during runtime.
-All external resources are either bundled or have local fallbacks.
+All external resources are either bundled or have local fallbacks, making it perfect for static hosting platforms like Netlify.